tiesinto/dfi/README.md

 ## Why this fork?

 DFI is a script that autoinstalls and autoconfigures Luke Smith's minimal terminal-and-vim-based Arch Linux environment with some minor changes.

 DFI should be run on a fresh install of Arch or Artix Linux, and provides you with a fully configured diving-board for work or more customization.

-ne of these options:

-- `-r`: custom dotfiles repository (URL)
-- `-p`: custom programs list/dependencies (local file or URL)
-- `-a`: a custom AUR helper (must be able to install with `-S` unless you change the relevant line in the script
+DFI attempts to add these features to LARBS without differing significantly from how Luke would've done things:

+- Sets default browser as qutebrowser with my configuration
+- Launches qutebrowser through a wrapper script to remove cookies and cache (not implemented yet)
+- Full light theme except for terminal
+- Fixes broken vim colors
+- Fixes strange dwmblocks config
+- Sets default language as German with ability to switch to a Russian keyboard as well as optimizations for the German layout on an American keyboard
+- Installs transmission-remote-cli by default, along with numerous other referenced programs in LARBS.

 ## Customization